zulip/zulip/templates/zerver/help/start-a-call.md

 {tab|bigbluebutton}

-In order to use Big Blue Button as the video call provider, you need to first configure the `BIG_BLUE_BUTTON_URL` setting in `/etc/zulip/settings.py`.
+Using Big Blue Button as a video chat provider is currently only possible on self-hosted Zulip installations.

+For specifics on configuring Big Blue Button on a self hosted installation see [here][big-blue-button-configuration].

 {tab|zoom}